qishibo/AnotherRedisDesktopManager/README.md

 npm start

-# after the previous step is completed, open another tab, build up a desktop client
+# after the previous step is completed to 100%, open another tab, build up a desktop client
 npm run electron
 ```